codabase/code-sample/README.md

 * The constructor wih String argument is used for the REST service.
 * The method equal added to test if two messages are equal and prevent user to added duplicates.
 #### MotdRepository.java
-The MotdRepository is CrudRepository interface has find, create, update and delete operations.
+* The MotdRepository extending Spring CrudRepository interface.
-The object of this class is injected by spring framework
+* The interface provides all crud method find, create, update, delete plus more and injected by spring framework

 ### Existing Classes of Project:
 #### Motd.java